Vayud1284/youtube-etl-pipeline/README.md

 3. Lambda Integration (if applicable):

-   -> Deploy the lambda_function.py to AWS Lambda, which processes JSON data in your pipeline.
+   -> Deploy the lambda_function.py to AWS Lambda, which processes JSON data in pipeline.

 4. Execute the Glue Jobs: